StackVista/stackstate-agent-integrations/stackstate-changelog.md

 # StackState Agent Integrations v2 releases

+## 1.18.0 / 2022-02-28

+* [Fixed] AWS topology, Swapped the SQS & Lambda relation to show Lambda as a SQS dependency/child not the other way around

 ## 1.17.1 / 2022-01-31

 * [Fixed] A dependency for vsphere was updated to a version that is not compatible with the version (3.4.6) of py3 cryptography library, updated to 35.0.0.